 While these two procedures can be combined, they have different purposes.
 A breast lift, as the name makes it obvious right away, is a manipulation that attempts to correct sagging breasts by removing excess fat cells and skin, as well as tightening everything together.

 Oftentimes, a woman’s chest loses firmness with age and especially after giving birth.
 This can be traumatic and lead to a destroyed self-esteem.
 Adding breast implants to a saggy bust will actually enhance the problem making it more obvious, so it is not recommended at all.
 Instead, women should consider a breast lift first.
-Or else, a combination of both manipulations, called augmentation mastopexy, should be up for discussion.
-In addition, breast lift is commonly performed after a breast reduction surgery.
+Or else, a combination of both manipulations, called augmentation mastopexy, should be up for discussion with your doctor.

 Choosing between saline and silicone implants is not as easy as ABC

 Selecting the right type of breast implant may be a tricky one.
 There are a lot of factors to take into account.
-First, it’s the size.
-It will depend on your skin’s elasticity, posture, and proportions.
+First, it’s the size of the implant.
+It will depend on your skin laxity and elasticity, posture, and proportions.
 Second, the texture of the breast implant is of the essence – do you want a textured shell or a smooth one?
 Both saline and silicone breast implants have this option.

 Then, you have to think about what shape you are going for: teardrop-shaped or round.
 And sometimes it’s not only about what you want but rather about what your body allows for, so your specific characteristics will in part dictate the material and shape to stick with.

-What you get right after your procedure is not the end result
+What you get right after your breast augmentation procedure is not the end result

-When you wake up after surgery and take a look at your breasts, just remember that this is not how they are going to look after two weeks, let alone after two months.
+When you wake up after plastic surgery and take a look at your breasts, just remember that this is not how they are going to look after two weeks, let alone after 3 months.
 It will take a while before they assume their final shape.

 For starters, there will be lots of swelling following the procedure, making them appear a little less natural than they should.
 Second, they will sit higher than normal but that will change gradually over time.
 So, you need to wait for the breast implants to adjust to the right position before you enjoy the full perks.